firstbatchxyz/dria-blog/docs/factory/clair.md

 ---
 categories:
-- Applied AI
+- Workflows
-description: Clair is an AI-powered task processor that evaluates student solutions, provides corrections, and detailed reasoning for improvements.
+description: Clair is an AI tool that automates solution checking and feedback for students, enhancing learning with detailed corrections and reasoning.
 tags:
-- AI Feedback
-- Student Solutions
-- Automated Evaluation
-- Education Technology
+- AI Education
 - Solution Checker
+- Student Feedback
+- Automated Feedback
+- Learning Tool
 ---

 # Clair